alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 [Question for SME: is chewing tobacco subject to excise duty at both ends, or is there an alternative way of avoiding double taxation?]

-## Selling goods directly to customers outside the UK
+## Selling goods directly to consumers outside the UK

-$CTA

-Most countries restrict the sale of excise goods, and most require duty guarantees before you send any goods.
-[Research the legal and tax rules](https://www.gov.uk/government/collections/exporting-country-guides) before you send any goods overseas.

-$CTA
+You can only sell excise goods directly to consumers if the UK excise duty has been paid.

-All EU countries charge excise duty on excise goods.
+On top of that, all EU countries charge excise duty on excise goods.
 As the seller, you’re responsible for paying the duty.

 EU countries may tell you to appoint a tax representative in their country (for example, an accountant or law firm) to guarantee and pay the duty on your behalf.

 [Question for SME: are accountants and law firms good examples?

-If UK excise duty has already been paid on goods you sell overseas, you can claim it back through excise duty drawback.
+When you sell the goods in another EU country, you can claim the UK excise duty back through excise duty drawback.

 ## How to claim excise duty drawback